achapcomputing/QuoteKeeper/README.md

 - searchable database: searches all the book/movie quotes saved, searches all your friends' quotes from friends
 - read a photo of a book page and save the text

+I need to finish the user login system and fix the UI.
+Then, testing.
+Then, I will submit to the Apple App Store.
+My goal is to submit by summer 2020.